-A drop test performs the simulation of drops and rotational impacts that may affect packages and products during handling and distribution.
+In order to foresee and prevent the consequences of this problem, a drop test performs the simulation of drops and rotational impacts that may affect packages and products during handling and distribution.
 These tests can simulate flat, edge, as well as corner drops.

-Drop test procedure
+Drop test standards procedure

 In drop testing, two kinds of tests can be performed: fall and rotational fall.

 In the first case, the procedure consists of rising the load to a certain height and it is dropped, hitting the impact surface, which is usually the ground.
-Goods can be hit on different parts (faces, edges or corners) and objects can be fixed on the impact surface, such as sticks or other kind of rigid object).
+Goods can be hit on different parts (faces, edges or corners) and objects can be fixed on the impact surface, such as sticks or other kinds of rigid objects).
 In addition, the impact surface can be modified to reproduce real collisions.
 One of the most basic parameters of impact that can be controlled is the speed of impact.